crafted-by-mehtas/website/README.md

-# 🧶 Mayuri's Artwork — Website
+# 🧶 Mayuri's Artwork - Crafted by Mehtas

 A fully static, free-to-host crochet business website powered by **Next.js**, **Tailwind CSS**, and **Google Sheets** as a CMS.